arianaresi/RNA-seq-Project/README.md

 This is a repository where we describe step by step the process performed by the Pink Team during the RNA-seq Practicum.

+We recommend reading the [concept](https://github.com/arianaresi/RNA-seq-Project/tree/main/Important%20biological%20concepts) files to understand the biological context of this bioinformatics project.

 ## Overview

 **1. Raw Data**